What Is Moon Water And How To Make Your Own

-Astrology is a big factor in witchcraft, and the moon is known to be powerful.
-I mean, she controls a lot of our gravity, pulls the ocean, and magnetization of the Earth’s poles … We’d be crazy not to acknowledge her power.
-Moon water is a simple way that you can harness that powerful and beautiful energy and use it within your practices.
+Astrology can play a big factor in spirituality and energy, the moon is a powerful factor as well.
+She controls gravity, pulls the ocean, and aids the magnetization of the Earth’s poles.
+It would be crazy not to acknowledge her power.
+Moon water is a simple way you can harness that powerful and beautiful energy and use it within your practices.
+It can be such a versatile tool in your craft when it comes to spells, setting intentions, and manifestations!

 What is Moon Water?